githubkicadrepo/library/README.md

 Footprints SHOULD aim to conform to IPC standards, however, it is not reasonable to expect everyone to have access to that literature, and so, if you plan on contributing a part, it must, at the very least, match the suggested land pattern (nominal dims) on the datasheet.

 Symbols SHOULD aim to conform to JEDEC standards, but are acceptable as long as they make sense.
+THE SYMBOL NAME SHOULD ALWAYS BE THE GENERIC MANUFACTURING PART NUMBER ONLY, (please do not include the packaging suffixes).
+TRY TO INCLUDE AS MANY OPERATIONAL CHARACTERISTICS AS POSSIBLE, (ie. rated current, supply voltage, series resistance etc).

 PINS MUST BE AT LEAST 100mills/2.54mm APART ON THE EESCHEMA GRID SYSTEM.

+Try to put your parts in a library that makes sense.
+For example, if you would like to add, say, LT1716, and a "IC - Comparator" library exists, that would be the place to put i!t

+Please feel free to add package variants, if possible, (same IC, different package footprints), and include the full manufacturing part name for that part, (this indicates the correct package).
+The aim is also include different manufacturers for similar components, (ie. one part for every manufacturer's variant, including simple things like Caps, Resistors, etc).

+Full guide/documentation to part creation is coming, but for now, experienced users can contribute.

+Essentially, the pipe-dream of this is to have every digikey/mouser/etc manufacturing part possible for access.

 Contact/Inquiries email:   githubkicadrepo@gmail.com